 - With a fabric marking pen or pencil, mark the pivot point on each corner.

-- Stop with the needle in the down position.
-Lift up your presser foot, pivot, lower the foot back into position, and continue sewing.
+- At that exact point, stop with the Needle in the down position.
+Lift up your presser foot, pivot, lower the foot back into position, and continue sewing along the next side.

-- After you trim off the point, trim along each side at an angle from the point.
-This will ensure a sharp corner.
+- After you Trim off the point, Trim along each side at an angle from the point.
+This will help ensure a sharp corner.

 - If you were a little shy about your clipping, you’ll feel the extra fabric bunched up in the corner; it kind of feels like a little knot.
-That means you need to go back in and trim a little more.
+That means you need to go back in and Trim a little bit more.